Competitors

 50

-GitHub Issues is a feature of GitHub that provides project planning and tracking tools for developers.
-It allows users to create issues, break them into sub-issues, track progress, and manage conversations within a development workflow.
-The platform integrates with other GitHub features for a comprehensive development experience.
+GitHub Issues is a project planning and tracking tool designed for software developers.
+It allows teams to create and manage issues, break them into sub-issues, track progress, add custom fields, and visualize projects using tables, boards, or roadmaps.
+It also facilitates communication and automation within the software development workflow.

 3 of 10